fpierfed/python_training/schedule.md

 # Advanced Python Course
 ## Three-Day Schedule

+### Target Audience
+This course is aimed at computer programmers who want to significantly improve their knowledge of the Python programming language.
+Course attendees should be able to write and debug programs in Python.
+More generally, they should be familiar with core language features like basic data types, control flow, classes, modules and functions.

+### Course Format
+This course consists of three full days of advanced Python classes in the form of live presentations and coding exercises.
+Attendees are encouraged to bring and work on their laptop computers.
+All course material will be made available under an open-source (GPL version 3 or later) license.

 ### Day 1

 | Topic                    | Duration (') | Start | End   |